compai

 Pattern recognition and computation are intimately related to each other.

-Computation is the process that takes a program $p$ as input and then mechanically generates a potentially infinite output sequence $x_1 x_2 \ldots$.
+Computation is any calculation process that is well defined.
+It can be thought of as the process that takes a program $p$ as input and then mechanically generates an output $x$ that is the result of the calculation described in $p$.
 Thus, if you can express unambiguously how to do a task, then computation will perform the exact task you've described.
-The Church-Turing thesis proposes that these mechanical processes are precisely those computable by a Turing machine (or any formalism that is equivalent to it, such as lambda calculus).
+The Church-Turing thesis proposes that these mechanical processes are precisely those computable by a Turing machine (or any formalism that is equivalent to it, such as lambda calculus, Post machines, etc.).

-Pattern recognition can be regarded as the inverse process: given an input sequence $x_1 x_2 \ldots$ it finds a program $p$ (or a set of programs) that would mechanically compute said sequence.
+Pattern recognition can be regarded as the inverse process: given an input $x$ it finds a program $p$ (or a set of programs) that would mechanically compute said sequence.
 In other words,

 $$ \text{PatternRecognition}(x) = \text{Computation}^{-1}(x). $$

-In this sense, a pattern is a program.
+In this sense, a pattern is a program, and pattern recognition is program synthesis.
 Programs are the most general way of specifying describing formal relationships of the parts within a whole.
-They encompass symmetries (and hence, the physical laws), arithmetic sequences, fractals, even the geometrical patterns within your carpet.
+They encompass symmetries (and hence, the physical laws), arithmetic sequences, fractals, even the geometrical patterns found in your carpet.

 There's a connection between the aforementioned processes and logic.
 Logicians identify two distinct reasoning methods: deduction and induction.